 Is there a cost for Medicare Part A or Part B?

 Most Medicare beneficiaries will receive Medicare Part A premium-free.
 This premium is calculated by the years they paid into Medicare taxes.
-Those that paid into Medicare for less than 40 quarters will have a Part A monthly premium.
+Those who paid into Medicare for less than 40 quarters will have a Part A monthly premium.

 Most beneficiaries will pay a standard Part B premium.
 Higher-income beneficiaries may have to pay an IRMAA and the Part B standard premium.

-Does owneing a home affect Medicare costs?
+Does owning a home affect Medicare costs?

 Getting help with Medicare upon turning 65